EpigeneticsExeter/EpigenomicsLabWeb/documentation/docs/Developers-mobile-development.md

 again) or change to a different device (and change back).
 It's fustrating, but I have found that doing a combination of these usually fixes problems that I know shouldn't be there.

+## Width thresholds

+The media queries on the site all use the width thresholds outlined in the `global_variables.scss` partial.
+I did this so that it is easier to get pages to agree with one another for different devices.
+In general, the `$tablet_threshold_width` is the most important one (set to 1000px).
+From testing, it is around this point where the site benefits from having a redesign as each page and the header gets too cramped.
+The other thresholds are in place for the same reason, but in more specific cases.
+For example, The funders page looks bad with a single column of funders on tablets, but bad with a grid on thin phones (so a distinction is required).

+These thresholds are in no way fixed at all, you can add more, delete some, change the values, whatever.
+The important thing it to stick with using these variables so that refactoring is easier in the future.